 Jillian Dyment, MEd, CAGS

-Manager, Child and Parent Services
+Manager, Group Programming and Parent Services

-Jill Dyment oversees year-round programming for children.
+Jill Dyment oversees year-round group programming for children, teens and adults.
 This includes social groups, special events and Aspire’s summer adventure camp.
 Jill also oversees parent programming and provides parent coaching services.
 She provides school consultation and professional development for educators, administrators, and clinicians across all grade levels.
 Jill comes to Aspire with specific expertise in public school special education, first as a special educator and then as a team facilitator for special education programming in a K-8 school.
 Early in her career, Jill became a resource to her district in implementing inclusion practices for students with ASD and other neurodivergent profiles.
 As a team facilitator, Jill developed school wide practices, transition supports, staff development and professional partnerships that enriched the education and community inclusion of neurodiverse students and their families.

 Jill received her certificate of advanced graduate studies in educational leadership from Simmons College, completed her master’s degree in special education at Simmons College and completed her bachelor’s degree in elementary and special education at Providence College.